 Designers know so much about graphic editing art, so it seems like a pleasure and honor for them to take part in the creation of photo editing services.
 There are many photo editors, both web and mobile but all of them stand for quality photos.
 They can be not only an independent digital product but also a part of applications or websites with wide functionality, such as Instagram.
 Realizing how complicated the process of image edition can be, design experts try to create an effective instrument that would make things easier.
 The article describes common UI screens for photo editing services.
 For graphic support, we used here some screens from our design project for Ribbet.

 Home screen, or main screen, is a core part of any user interface since it’s a place where users start to interact with a product.
-Its content and structure can vary depending on the type of a photo editing service.
+Its content and structure can vary depending on the type of photo editing service.

-Mobile photo editing apps are not that simple to create and require deep attention to the structure planning.
+Mobile photo editing apps are not that simple to create and require deep attention to structure planning.
 Considering the fact that mobile devices have small screens, a mobile photo editor can’t include all the tools together, so designers need to separate them.

 Let’s see the detailed description of the interfaces introducing the major tools.